vacp2p/research/waku_scalability/waku_scaling.md

 This rise indicates that larger messages can lead to more duplicates due to longer contention intervals.
 It is essential to highlight that the impact of IWANT/IDONTWANT messages is not considered in $\bar{d}$ computations above.

-Latency and bandwidth properties based on out current analysis are presented below.
+Latency and bandwidth properties based on our current analysis are presented below.

 ## Model Calculations